Luciana Pedraza: Later career

 Luciana and Robert Duvall founded The Robert Duvall Children's Fund in 2001 to help impoverished children and families of Northern Argentina.
 Since then, the non-profit organization has expanded its reach to assist children and families around the world by partnering with reputable organizations.
 Among their organizations is Pro Mujer, a non-profit dedicated to helping Latin America's poorest women help themselves through micro-credit, business training and health care links.

+Pedraza's husband, Robert Duvall, died on February 15, 2026.